ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/lab04.md

 **Step 2C:** checkList

 Write a function named checkList that takes as parameter a list and RETURNS a Boolean value (i.e. True or False).
 This return value must equal True (careful: this is a Boolean value, not a string!!)
-ONLY if every item in the list is an integer, otherwise, it should return False.
+ONLY if every item in the list is an integer or if its a float, otherwise, it should return False.
 Hint: We worked on a function like this in lecture on Monday, 2/26!

 The function header should look like this: